Enclosing the Space Under your Vinyl Deck or Patio

 Option Two: Vinyl Deck Board Skirting

-This is a good custom option if you want to match a specific color of your home or trim, and allows you to decide on a design.
+This is a good custom option if you want to match a specific colour of your home or trim, and allows you to decide on a design.
 All you need is wood or composite and some paint or stain.
 The boards can be installed at any angle you choose to cover the space, and then painted to match your home or to stand out.
 You’ll still need to consider ventilation so wet areas can dry out.
 Keep in mind that this option means you may need to repaint/stain down the road.

 Option Three: Vinyl Deck Lattice Skirting

 This option provides the perfect solution – it’s functional and looks great.
 The gaps in the lattice are small enough that they will keep out almost all animal activity and encourage ventilation.
 You can combine this concept with using the space under your deck as well – just install a gate or door.
 Wood or vinyl lattice is readily available at home improvement stores, or you can make your own wood lattice and save some money.
 Of course, vinyl lattice will last longer and require very little maintenance – just a spray with a hose once in a while to keep it clean.
 Look for diamond-shaped lattice designs, they tend to be a little more visually interesting than their square counterparts.

 Option Four: Fully Enclosed